awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-aggregate-errors.md

 **To fix ERROR\_MANIFEST\_TOO\_FEW\_LABELS \(console\)**

 1. Add more new labels to the dataset\.
-For more information, see [Labeling the dataset](rv-editing-labels.md)\.
+For more information, see [Managing labels](md-labels.md)\.

 1. Add the new labels to images in the dataset\.
-If your model detects image\-level labels, see [Assigning image\-level labels to an image](rv-assign-labels.md)\.
-If your model detects object locations, see [Drawing bounding boxes](rv-bounding-box.md)\.
+If your model detects image\-level labels, see [Assigning image\-level labels to an image](md-assign-image-level-labels.md)\.
+If your model detects object locations, see [Locating objects with bounding boxes](md-localize-objects.md)\.

 **To fix ERROR\_MANIFEST\_TOO\_FEW\_LABELS \(JSON Line\)**
 + Add JSON Lines for new images that have new labels\.
-For more information, see [Creating a manifest file](cd-manifest-files.md)\.
+For more information, see [Creating a manifest file](md-create-manifest-file.md)\.
 If your model detects image\-level labels, you add new labels names to the `class-name` field\.
 For example, the label for the following image is *Sunrise*\.

   ```
   {